Oklahoma Certified Healthy Communities

 - Provides a town with guidelines for how to become a healthy community

-- Helps a community make connections about how policies and ordinances impact health
+- Helps community awareness and understanding of how policies and ordinances impact health

 Communities will be Certified in One of Five Categories Based on the 2010 Census: